filNaj/tree-setter/CONTRIBUTING.md

 probably worth it, since they include some comments which should make it understandable) ;).

-Let's take a look into the following query-code:
+Let's take a look at the following query code:

 ```scheme
 (declaration